FlipsideCrypto/near-models/README.md

 1. Complete the steps in the [Data Curator Onboarding Guide](https://docs.metricsdao.xyz/data-curation/data-curator-onboarding).
     * Note that the Data Curator Onboarding Guide assumes that you will ask to be added as a contributor to a MetricsDAO project.
 Ex: https://github.com/MetricsDAO/near_dbt.
-    * However, if you have not yet been added as a contibutor, or you'd like to take an even lower-risk approach, you can always follow the [Fork and Pull Workflow](https://reflectoring.io/github-fork-and-pull/) by forking a copy of the project to which you'd like to contribute to a local copy of the project in your github account.
+    * However, if you have not yet been added as a contributor, or you'd like to take an even lower-risk approach, you can always follow the [Fork and Pull Workflow](https://reflectoring.io/github-fork-and-pull/) by forking a copy of the project to which you'd like to contribute to a local copy of the project in your github account.
 Just make sure to:
         - Fork the MetricsDAO repository.
         - Git clone from your forked repository.
 Ex: `git clone https://github.com/YourAccount/near_dbt`.
         - Create a branch for the changes you'd like to make.
 Ex: `git branch readme-update`.